 What Is The Easiest DJ Software To Use?

 There are many basic DJ apps out there.
 Serato and Rekordbox offer free versions of their software for you to try out.
 They also have a range of easy-to-follow tutorials for new DJs.

 Yes, you can DJ with just a laptop.
 All the features of DJ controllers are accessible with your mouse.
 But it is more intuitive and easy to do if you are using DJ equipment.

 As with many things in life the answer is not black and white.
 Even more so in a Rekordbox vs Serato head-to-head battle.
 Serato DJ Pro and Rekordbox DJ are fantastic pieces of software.
 Feature-rich and capable.
 Both have adoring fans and personal preference plays a big role.
 Even certain parts of the world lean more heavily towards one or the other.

 They are also not the only players in the game.
 There is a growing number of alternatives.
-If you’d like to learn more about them you can check out our guide to what software do DJs use.
 But when it comes to the two biggest and most popular options there is very little that separates the two.

 There is a reason why Serato DJ Pro is the most popular DJ software platform.
 Its vast compatibility with a range of DJ equipment gives it great flexibility.
 This is even more pronounced for scratch DJs who swear by the accuracy and reliability that Serato offers.

 But it is hard to resist the dominance of Pioneer in the serious DJ space.
 If you came here for a definitive winner I’ll have to recommend Rekordbox as the best.
 But only by the smallest margin.
 Its seamless compatibility with DJ hardware produced by Pioneer is a big tipping point.
 If you want to become a superstar DJ you’ll inevitably have to use the software at some stage.
 Becoming familiar with it from the outset will make things easier down the line.